-In this Great Managers® MasterClass extract, Sandra Wood looks at how to Manage Different Generations at Work.
+In this clip from a recent Great Managers MasterClass, Sandra Wood looks at how to Motivate & Retain the Different Generations at Work.

 Whether you’re a Baby Boomer, Gen X or Gen Y, it’s important to understand the differences between the generations to get the best from them.

 In the video above, you’ll learn Sandra’s top tips for Managing the Baby Boomer generation.

 For the first time in history, we have four generations working side by side.

 You might not have heard of all these generations but we still have people in what we called the Traditionalist Generation and it won’t be long before we start seeing our Generation Z coming in (then make it five generations).

 But today we’re going to focus on the generations most represented in the workplace, which is our Baby Boomers, Generation X and Generation Y.